tobilg/buffered-queue/README.md

 ```
 var q = new Queue('pageviews', {
     size: 3,               // The maximum size before the queue is flushed (default: 10)
-    flushTimeout: 1000,    // The timeout in milliseconds after the queue is flushed (default: 5000ms)
+    flushTimeout: 1000,    // The timeout in milliseconds after the queue is flushed
+                           // (default: null, so there will be no recurring queue flush configured)
     verbose: true          // Whether debug info should be logged to console.log or not (default: false)
 });
 ```